Economic Freakout 2020: The ‘What Now’ Edition | Wealthsimple

 Muddling through sounds... not very hopeful.
 I’d love to hear any kind of ray of hope if you’ve got one.

 A lot has improved since the lockdowns in the early days of the pandemic.
 We are figuring out how to live with the virus in many ways.
 Therapeutics are improving, we are learning which public health measures — like masks and social distancing — work, and which aren’t as important.
 Employment and production are growing as people are getting out and spending more, even though they are below pre-Covid levels.
 So things are definitely improving.
-Sales are growing, companies are reporting more confidence in future sales growth, and indicators like cell phone data show that people are moving around more.
+Sales are growing, companies are reporting more confidence in future sales growth, and indicators like mobile phone data show that people are moving around more.
 Of course it’s all still well below pre-crisis levels.
 Though people will do less, and be less confident, when Covid cases start to trend up.
-This is what we are seeing at the moment in Ontario.

 Is this a moment when all of us should be socking more money away, being more conservative, stowing our nuts for some long hellish winter?